-Here’s Colin Middlebrough – a volunteer we can all count on!
+Tribute to Colin Middlebrough – a volunteer we could all count on!

-Published on: 17/01/2020If you could choose anyone to count out all the coins (and often notes) that are donated to Wirral Hospice St John’s via collection boxes distributed all around Wirral, in shops, bars, hairdressers, chemists and a host of other businesses, as well as at bag-packing and other events, you would do well if you could find a former bank auditor!
+ColinIf you could have chosen anyone to count out all the coins (and often notes) that are donated to Wirral Hospice St John’s via collection boxes distributed all around Wirral, in shops, bars, hairdressers, chemists and a host of other businesses, as well as at bag-packing and other events, you would do well if you could find a former bank auditor!

-He’s been volunteering here for eight years now and every Wednesday, with a cheery ‘”Good Morning”, he’ll greet people in finance, fundraising and other volunteers around the place, with a ready quip or funny anecdote, before bunkering down in a quiet room to start counting.
+He volunteered at the hospice for over 10 years and every Wednesday, with a cheery ‘”Good Morning”, he’d greet people in finance, fundraising and other volunteers around the place, with a ready quip or funny anecdote, before bunkering down in a quiet room to start counting.

 By age 15 Colin was nurturing his lifelong talent, playing the drums!
-He’d be bashing the skins and cymbals in the terraced house he was brought up in and he chuckles when he recalls, “I think the old lady next door was deaf so it never bothered her, although I think I may have driven the other neighbours mad.
-They used to throw bricks through the window…… so they could hear me better!”
+He’d be bashing the skins and cymbals in the terraced house he was brought up in and he chuckled when he remembered, “I think the old lady next door was deaf so it never bothered her, although I think I may have delighted the other neighbours… they used to throw bricks through the window….. so they could hear me better!”

 His 1958 skiffle group, The All Blacks (they were admirers of the New Zealand rugby team), were regulars at the original Cavern Club, winning a competition to be a support act at The Liverpool Empire Theatre for a week.